charlesm93/charlesm93.github.io/_pages/library.md

 ### Algorithms and numerical methods

-Your code (be it for a model or a software) is at its best when you understand the math, and more broadly the technical details.
+Your code (be it for a specific model or a general purpose tool) is at its best when you understand the math, and more broadly the technical details.
 Sometimes, you need to break the black box open.
 Here are some helpful places to start at: